top of page

 All the Children of the World

 It's Christmas time and I am designing my annual Christmas card as I begin typing this post.
-My usual card is an cleverly cut and folded overly photographed collage of my year.
+My usual card is a cleverly cut-and-folded overly-photographed collage of my year.
 This year, it's a humble postcard featuring 29 of the world's most photogenic people in 2025 who I've encountered traveling around God's Creation.

 I was inspired by a children's song this year, "Jesus loves the little children" with slightly altered the words on the card from Clare Herbert Woolston's lyrics.
 The Sunday School song (an animated adaptation here) was one I learned in those Sunday School classes – where I was taught that we all belong to this group of children of the world; children, teenagers, adults, and our wise elders alike.
 In fact, at any age we can learn and grow in our own faith and understanding about the world.
 In the Bible, Jesus' followers, Paul and Timothy, prayed for God's people to: Keep growing in love, in knowledge, and wisdom of understanding.
 (Paraphrased from the NLV Bible, Philippians 1,9).